ZM XMAG2 105 elementów

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Health risk arising from small pieces of magnets can be dangerous, if swallowed, which is crucial in the context of child safety.
-It's also worth noting that small elements of these devices can be problematic in medical diagnosis in case of swallowing.
+- Potential hazard associated with microscopic parts of magnets are risky, when accidentally ingested, which is crucial in the context of children's health.
+Additionally, tiny parts of these devices have the potential to be problematic in medical diagnosis in case of swallowing.

 Dust and powder from neodymium magnets are flammable.